We’re all in favor of safety training. But even better, we’re in favor of EFFECTIVE safety training.

 If you can get data of key performance indicators (KPIs) for safety both before and after training is held, that allows you to compare your data.
 You can then use the comparison to see if the safety training was effective.
 Here’s an article about training and KPIs.

-You may also find this article on writing effective post-training evaluation sheets (also known as “smile sheets” or “trainee evaluation sheets”) helpful.
+You may also find this article on writing effective post-training evaluation sheets (also known as “smile sheets” or “trainee evaluation sheets”) helpful as well as this similar interview with Dr. Will Thalheimer on smile sheets.

 What Are YOUR Tips for Effective Safety Training?